omnect/omnect-device-service/README.md

 ## Local http interface

-omnect-device-service provides a http server that exposes a web API over an unix domain socket.<br>
+omnect-device-service provides a http server that exposes a web API over a unix domain socket.<br>
 Information about the socket can be found in the appropriate [socket file](systemd/omnect-device-service.socket)

 ### Trigger reboot